apache/arrow-site/visual_identity.md

 <img src="{{ site.baseurl }}/img/arrow-logo_horizontal_black-txt_white-bg.png" width="100%">

 The word "Apache" in the logotype is written in all caps [Roboto font][1], and the word "Arrow" is written in all caps [Barlow font][2] in boldface.
 Both should use normal font kerning.
-The precise fontsize may depend slightly on the display context but the intent is that the word "Arrow" be approximately 3 times the height, and approximately 2.5 times the width of the word "Apache".
+The precise font size may depend slightly on the display context but the intent is that the word "Arrow" be approximately 3 times the height, and approximately 2.5 times the width of the word "Apache".
 The text should be left-justified, with the leftmost edge of the first letters in both words aligned horizontally.

 The annotated image below shows the precise spacing used in the horizontal version of the Apache Arrow logo as well as the design of the Triple Chevron.
 Each chevron has width exactly half its height, and forms a 90-degree angle at the tip.
 The thickness (both vertically and horizontally) of the chevron is 20% of its height.
 The spacing between adjacent chevrons is 15% of the height (i.e., if height = 100, width = 50, and spacing = 15).